POSH Act 2013: Ensuring Protection Against Sexual Harassment

 • They receive and address complaints of sexual harassment from employees who are unable to approach the ICC directly.

-Challenges in Implementing the PoSH Act
+Challenges in Implementing the POSH Act

 The intentions behind the PoSH Act are positive.
 Yet, there were many challenges to implementing this.